Sarah Grainger

 • Enhanced DBS certificate and DBS Update Service confirmation

-Dyslexia Coventry seeks to keep children and young people safe by:
+Dyslexia Coventry seeks to keep children, young people and vulnerable adults safe by:

 • Valuing, listening to and respecting them